 The filing fee may vary from $50 to $400 depending on your case and your state.

-- What forms do you need to fill and where to get them?
+What forms do you need to file and where to get them?

-After you file the petition for expungement, a copy will be sent to all agencies that have your records like arresting agency, the county attorney, the city police department etc. They may accept or refuse your request.
+After you file the petition for expungement, a copy will be sent to all agencies that have your records such as the arresting agency, the county attorney, the city police department, etc. They may accept or refuse your request.
 If they accept, the court will grant your petition without hearing.
 If they refuse, a hearing will be held and you are required to attend.
+You will be notified of your hearing date through the mail.
+In some states the court sets the hearing date, while in others you may to pick the date.
 (This law can vary from state to state).
-You will be notified of hearing date through the mail.
-In some states, though, the court sets the hearing date, while in others you have to pick the date.
-You must ask your clerk beforehand regarding how your state's county court hearing date is set.
+Be sure to ask the clerk beforehand regarding how your state's county court hearing date is set.

 Your petition for expungement may or may not be granted.
 If you won the expungement hearing, you must check after 60 days to see for yourself whether your records show up during a criminal record check.
-The 60 days period is when the court orders all the agencies to seal your record.
-However, if you lose your hearing, you may need to ask for an expungement once again.
+The 60 day period is when the court orders all the agencies to seal your record.
+However, if you lose your hearing, your record will not be removed and depending on the reason you may eligible to go through the expungement process again.

 Clearing Up Your Criminal Convictions

 We all want to be able to go back in time before we did something that we regretted afterwards for doing.
-That is especially true when it comes to criminal convictions because they are recorded down somewhere and anyone especially employers can get that information about the crime you committed and will have a tough time trusting you.
-Regardless of how much you may have changed since the crime it's still written down and it's holding you back.
-Luckily you can clear some of the criminal convictions, the less serious ones and it's a relatively simple process.
+That is especially true when it comes to criminal convictions because they are recorded with the government and anyone, especially employers, has access to that information.
+Regardless of how much you may have changed since the crime, once someone finds out you have a criminal past they will no doubt have trouble trusting you.
+Having a criminal record will hold you back.
+Luckily you can clear many criminal convictions, especially the less serious ones, and it's a relatively simple process.

 For starters you have to be eligible to apply for clearance of your criminal conviction.
-You are eligible if you're done with your probation or parole and if you agreed to all the orders decided by court and if there aren't any pending recent charges that have your name on them.
-In case that you're not on probation then you have to wait one year to pass from the date when your judgment was brought.
-You must be careful not to break any laws during that period and to avoid getting charges for anything.
+You are eligible if you completed your probation or parole and if you agreed to all the orders decided by court.
+There must not be any pending recent charges that have your name on them.
+In the case that you're not on probation then you have to wait one year to pass from the date when your judgment was brought.
+You must be careful not to break any laws during that period and to avoid getting arrested or charged for anything else.

-Now you have to understand that this doesn't mean that your crime or crimes are being cleared as if never happened.
+This doesn't mean that your crime or crimes are being cleared as if the incidence(s) never happened.
 In the case of getting employment at a retail store or something similar this would apply for that situation.
 Your record if looked up by these types of employers would look as though you did not commit a crime.
 On the other hand if any government agency asks any questions regarding your previous convictions you will have to let them know about all the ones that were cleared.
-It's not that easy to try and clear your criminal record to make everything be like it never happened, although this is a good start.

 Remember, this is to clear your conviction or convictions of crimes that you have committed, but it's not a time machine to make everything better.
 You have to keep in mind that you must take responsibility for your actions and to accept the consequences.
-Although if you feel you have changed for the better, trying to clear your criminal record shows that you are trying to take steps to clean up your life.
-You stand a better chance in obtaining employment that offers decent wages.
+Although, if you feel you have changed for the better, trying to clear your criminal record shows that you are trying to take steps to clean up your life.

 Court records are generally open to the public unless specifically sealed by a judge.
 Juvenile records, however, are confidential and are available to the victim of the crime to the same extent as any regular criminal docket.

-If you think you may have an incident on file for an offense that should no longer be present on your public record.
-The the first step in expediting the process is to search the public record or court record for the case name, docket number, court location and date the case was heard and get as much information you can.
-One way to do this is by searching under your under name and state with our instant search system above.
+If you think you may have an incident on file for an offense that should no longer be present on your public record, then the first step in expediting the process is to search the public record or court record for the case name, docket number, court location and date the case was heard and get as much information you can.
+One way to do this is by searching under your name and state with our instant search system above.

-Once you do this you can take the necessary steps to get it removed from public record.
-This can be done by contacting your local courthouse where the record resides and then start due process to have it expunged from your file.
+Once you do this you can take the necessary steps to get it removed from your public record.
+This can be done by contacting your local courthouse where the record resides to start due process and have it expunged from your file.
 However, you must have a previous judgment or legal reason stating why the record should be excluded.
 In most courts throughout the United States the only person who can expunge or seal a record is a judge.
-It should also be noted the court has the right to deny your request and in certain cases if your court record reflects offenses such as sexual battery, child abuse, arson, and aggravated assault the record remains public unless a judge as granted the files be sealed or expunged from your public record.
+It should also be noted the court has the right to deny your request and in certain cases if your court record reflects offenses such as sexual battery, child abuse, arson, and aggravated assault the record remains public unless a judge grants the files be sealed or expunged from your public record.
 It is always best to contact and seek the advise of an attorney in any legal process.